Professor Tanya E Stathers

 Objectives: To develop a comprehensive set of Postharvest Handling and Storage training materials and to help ensure a common basis based on best practice for PHHS training efforts within WFP’s Purchase for Progress (P4P) programme.
 This will enable FOs to collect, store and supply better quality grain to WFP.

-improving-grain-postharvest-handling-and-storage.
+Results: The ‘Training Manual for Improving Grain Postharvest Handling and Storage’ can be viewed online.
 4,000 copies have been printed in English for distribution to the trainers in the Anglophone P4P focal countries, and 2,000 copies in French.
 The manual includes technical PHHS information for improving household, primary aggregation point and warehouse level PHHS, it includes ~200 cartoons and 6 posters for farmer training which are designed so the text can be added in the relevant vernacular language, it also includes a detailed section on ‘How to deliver training on PHHS’ using an experiential learning approach.

 NRI’s Dr Stathers and Prof Hodges analysed the existing training materials, conducted a detailed needs assessment with key players in 3 focal P4P countries, designed, wrote and developed the manual and approach.
 They along with colleagues also created the text underlying the World Bank’s 2011 ‘Missing Food’ report which proposes an approach to reducing cereal postharvest losses in Sub-Saharan Africa – this builds on their long and detailed field experiences of smallholder postharvest systems.

-Assessing the poverty impact of social and environmental voluntary standard systems in the Kenyan tea sector (2010-2013)
+Assessing the poverty impact of social and environmental voluntary standard systems in the Kenyan tea sector

 Background: Social and environmental voluntary standards, such as Fairtrade and Rainforest Alliance certification, are becoming increasingly common in global value chains.
 However, there is limited systematic evidence available on the impact and development potential of such standards.
 Donors, the media, NGOs, academics and development practitioners, as well as the voluntary standard bodies themselves are all keen to understand better what difference these standards make to disadvantaged workers and smallholders.